Lectures on singular stochastic PDEs: Introduction

 \

-We discuss some problems involving singular stochastic non--linear parabolic equations from the point of view of controlled paths.
 To understand the origin of such singular equations, we have chosen to present the example of a homogenization problem for a singular potential in a linear parabolic equation.
 This point of view has the added benefit that it allows us to track back the renormalization needed to handle the singularities as effects living on other scales than those of interest.
-The basic problem is that of having to handle effects of the microscopic scales and their interaction through non--linearities on the macroscopic behavior of the solution.
+The basic problem is that of having to handle effects of the microscopic scales and their interaction through non--linearities on the macroscopic behaviour of the solution.

 \

 Mathematically, this problem translates into the attempt of making Schwartz's theory of distribution coexist with non--linear operations which are notoriously not continuous in the usual topologies on distributions.
 This is a very old problem of analysis and has been widely studied.
 The additional input which is not present in the usual approaches is that the singularities which force us to treat the problem in the setting of Schwartz's distributions are of a stochastic nature.
 So we dispose of two handles on the problem: the analytical one and the probabilistic one.
 The right mix of the two will provide an effective solution to a wide class of problems.